 Read things, listen to the radio, read people who care not one bit about privacy’s e-mails, and your experience will be greatly enhanced.
 Some of the things you find will even play into the live-action episodes.
 You can keep track of how much each area has to find, how many you’ve already found, and even revisit any of them at any time, which is extremely helpful.
 This is doubly true for you Alan Wake fans out there.
 Remedy was sure to include lots of Easter Eggs for you to enjoy, but not all of them are actual collectibles so you have to find them without any assistance.

-Overall I greatly enjoyed my time with Quantum Break.
+Overall I very much enjoyed my time with Quantum Break.
 It’s a fun cover shooter greatly enhanced by tremendous environment and sound design, an interesting story, and good performances by the cast.
 Add to that a built-in live-action TV show and it becomes one of the most unique entertainment experiences of recent memory.
 And with your choices altering how things play out, the option to go back and experience the story in different ways is there for you as well.
 It’s a hell of a ride, one definitely worth taking.

 Oh, and one last thing.
 Some filmmaker out there who’s a fan of this game better make Bruce Livingstone’s screenplay Time Knife into a real thing that we can watch!
 Preferably the guys who made Kung Fury.